maxilevi/hedra-blog/_posts/2019-11-10-weekly-update-3.md

 Notes:

-[0] This is basically applying A&ast; but on graph thats not built in realtime.
+[0] This is basically applying AStar but on graph thats not built in realtime.